kagkarlsson/db-scheduler/README.md

 The Scheduler assumes that columns for persisting timestamps persist `Instant`s, not `LocalDateTime`s, i.e. somehow tie the timestamp to a zone.
 However, some databases have limited support for such types (which has no zone information) or other quirks, making "always store in UTC" a better alternative.
+For such cases, use this setting to always store Instants in UTC.
+PostgreSQL and Oracle-schemas is tested to preserve zone-information. **MySQL** and **MariaDB**-schemas _does not_ and should use this setting.
-Currently, only PostgreSQL and Oracle rely on the database preserving time zone information, other databases store timestamps in UTC. **NB:** For backwards compatibility, the default behavior for "unknown" databases is to assume the database preserves time zone.
+**NB:** For backwards compatibility, the default behavior for "unknown" databases is to assume the database preserves time zone.
 For "known" databases, see the class `AutodetectJdbcCustomization`.